xamry/notes/Java/Java 8 new features.md

 ## Functional Interfaces**
 An interface with exactly one abstract method becomes a Functional Interface.
 The only abstract method is called **functional method** or  **SAM** (Single Abstract Method).
 We don’t have to use @FunctionalInterface annotation to mark an interface as a Functional Interface, but we should, in order to avoid accidental addition of abstract methods in the functional interfaces.
 Functional interfaces provide common **functional programming patterns**.
 Since functional interfaces have only one method, lambda expressions can easily provide the method implementation. java.lang.Runnable with a single abstract method run() is a great example of a functional interface.
+Comparable, ActionListener and Callable were also converted to Functional Interfaces in Java 8.
 Java 8 introduced a set of functional interfaces, such as `Predicate`, `Function`, `Consumer`, and `Supplier`, in the `java.util.function` package, which satisfies most developers' needs in providing target types for lambda expressions and method references.

 **Predicate**: boolean test(T t);